pikesley/pikesley.org.astro/p.org/src/pages/blog/2023/03/06/mastodon-powered-comments-in-astro.md

 ### How does this work then?

-I've built it as an [Astro component](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/components/MastodonComments.astro), which expects to be passed an Object called `mastodon` which should look like this:
+I've built it as an [Astro component](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/components/MastodonComments.astro), which expects to be passed an object called `mastodon` which should look like this:

 ```javascript
 {